Arcadable/ArcadableVSCodeExtension/README.md

 // await an async function
 await execute(myAsyncFunction);

+// wait for an amount of milliseconds wait(myNumber);

 // Mutating values
 // Mutatable values: Number, ListValue (pointing to a mutable value), Pixel, String varName = otherVarName * 2;